 Construction began in 1677 and was completed in 1706.

-The most prominent monument in the Les Invalides complex is the tomb of Napoléon Bonaparte, the first Emperor of the French.
+The most prominent monument in the Les Invalides complex is Napoléon Bonaparte’s tomb, the French’s first Emperor.
 His remains were transferred to Les Invalides on 15 December 1840.
-The tomb was designed by Louis Visconti and is located in the emperor’s former bedroom.
+The tomb, designed by Louis Visconti, is located in the emperor’s former bedroom.

-The cathedral on its own is a marvel of beauty, art, and architecture.
-You will see flags of the territories that were conquered by french troops and witness different architectural features throughout the Cathedral.
+The cathedral itself is a marvel of beauty, art, and architecture.
+You will see flags of the territories conquered by French troops and witness different architectural features throughout the Cathedral.

 See Related: Best Catholic Churches in Paris, France